SophieH93/letsgetquizzicle/README.md

 * Scoreboard at the end of the game to show the top 5 players.

 ### User Story:
-* As a user, I would like to play a game with different difficulty levels.
-* As a user, I would like to play a game where I can chose th category.
+* As a user, I would like to see a game where I can pick my preferred Category and Level difficulty.
 * As a user.
 I would like a game that's easy to navigate through.
 * As a user, I would enjoy a game that is visually appealing.
 * As a user, I would like a game that does not take too long to complete.
 * As a suer, I would like a game that involves a challenge and a reward for completion.
-* As a user, I would like to be able to play the quizz again and be provided with different questions.
+* As a user, I would like to be able to re-play a game and be provided with different questions.

+## Strategy

+Target Audience - The target audience for this project can be anyone between the age of 15+.

+Primary Audience-Peiple who want to see how much they know about a particular topic and share this information with their friends.

+The primary site goals are to offer a fun experience to users while teaching them some facts about different categories.

+## Scope

 ## Structure
+The game consists of 4 pages.
+ The **first Page** which is the landing pages consists of 3 selects options for the game *Category*, *Difficulty* and *Number of questions* and a button to start the game.
+When the button is clicked the player is brought to the next page which conaitns the **questions** along with a progress bar so the player knows how far along in the game they are, a Score system and a Countdown timer.
+Once the game is over the user is brought to the **last Page** that consists of a form for the player to save their name to the system and two buttons, one to go to the Scoreboard page and the other to go home.
+The **Scoreboard Page** contains a list of the top 5 players.

 ## Skeleton
 I created my wireframes on [MockFlow](https://www.mockflow.com/) for Desktop, Tablet and Mobie.
 Please view my Wireframes [folder](https://github.com/SophieH93/quizgame/tree/master/wireframes) to see more.
+The wireframes were originally created for a Marvel Theme trivia game but upon further research I realised that this was not possible as there was not a API for Marvel trivial questions.
+The layout of the game has been slightly altered to compliment the Open Trivia API.

 ## Surface